 For your next party, you need this easy Bruschetta Bar.
 I mentioned to Aubrey that I was going to be doing a Bruschetta post, and she was bummed because one of our friends, Sarah, has this great Bruschetta recipe that she’s been wanting to post.
 I thought why don’t we lay out several different options, and let the people make the choice!
 And might I add, it’s a heckofa lot less work than to make all of those little bruschettas yourself!

 I went with the standard you usually see in restaurants: tomatoes, basil, olive oil, and balsamic vinegar.
 And some sauteed garlic (not pictured.
 Sorry, Mom).

 Chiffa-what?
 I also want to show you a nifty trick for chopping basil, where you end up with those cute little rolls of basil strips: roll a bunch of basil up length-wise like a cinnamon roll.
 Slice it, and you end up with perfect little strips.
 I used about half of one of those large 4 oz. packages at Trader Joe’s (I swear Trader Joe’s should be paying us).

 To make your toasts supa awesome, slice a clove of garlic in half, and rub the cut-side down all over the toasted toasts.
-Tasty infusion of garlic.
+Tasty infusion of garlic or go simple!